SamyMekk/SamyMekk/README.md

 I'm currently a 24 years old student in ENSAE Paris in my Master 2 Degree.
 I'm working especially in Actuarial and Financial Science which involves also a deep knowledge in statistics/stochastic calculus and programming.

+On this Github, you may find various projects that I did during my university cursus

 ### Talking about Personal Stuffs :